 Fees/base salary The amount of fees/salary received in the period.
 Benefits-in-kind The taxable value of benefits received in the period.
-These are car allowance, private medical insurance, income protection and life insurance.
-Annual bonus The performance conditions were partially achieved in 2018 but were not achieved in 2017.
+These are car allowance, private medical income protection and life insurance.
+Annual bonus The performance conditions were partially achieved in 2018 but there was no scheme in 2019.
 Long-term incentives The value of the long-term incentive schemes that vest in respect of the financial year.
-PSP: None have vested in 2017 or 2018 No executive director's contract contains additional provisions in respect of change of control Pension related benefits This includes the Company's contributions to the defined contribution pension scheme.
+PSP: None have vested in 2018 or 2019 or 2019 No executive director's contract contains additional provisions in respect of change of control.
+Pension related benefits nefits This includes the Company's contributions to the defined contribution pension scheme.